First published: July 2021 / Updated: November 2022

 Some experts think that more studies are needed before the drug gets approved.
 Even if the medication doesn’t get approved this year, we are certainly getting closer to the day when it is available as a treatment.

-Teplizumab would be the first drug to get approved in the U.S.—and eventually, in Canada—with the ability to delay the onset of T1D.
+Teplizumab is the first drug with the ability to delay the onset of T1D.
 Understandably, this is creating a lot of excitement.

 Another potential way to prevent T1D: a vaccine with the ability to stop the autoimmune response.
 But we are not expecting this kind of therapy to be available anytime soon.